Cato (spy): Attempts on Washington

-Post-war life
+Later life

-After his service, Cato returned to Plymouth, Massachusetts.
-In 1792, the town of Plymouth issued a decree stating that whosoever could clear a particular patch of land within three year could claim it.
-Cato, joined by Prince Goodwin, Plato Turner, and Quamany, took up the challenge and established a small community on their new property, calling it Parting Ways or New Guinea.
-Cato lived out the rest of his days there with his first wife Althea, who died around 1820, and then his second wife, Lucy Prettison.
-Cato passed away in 1824 and is buried on the land that he owned in Plymouth.
+In 1778, Cato was granted his freedom in return for his service during the war.
+He was discharged in 1783 and moved to Plymouth, Massachusetts.

 In popular culture

 The Culper Ring is depicted in the fictionalized AMC American Revolutionary War period drama Turn: Washington's Spies based on Alexander Rose's book Washington's Spies: The Story of America's First Spy Ring (2007).
 Mulligan and Cato are portrayed in the fourth and final season.